Looking back, around and ahead

 In college I took an Eastern religions class, and discovered Crowley and Steiner (I found these 2 books in the library-Book of Thoth and Knowledge of Higher Worlds respectively).
 These two were extremely influential into my next directions, though I really couldn’t delve deeply into Steiner at that young age (it was good enough to know it was there, I guess).
 In England, I got into the Golden Dawn and started moving back to original source material-the Tao Te Ching, Tibetan Book of the Dead, Bhagavad-Gita, Dhammapada and I Ching, to name a few.

 I’ve read the Bible and the Koran as well, but for me they don’t have the impact of the Eastern material-I do like Rumi, though, and some of the Gnostic Gospels.
-Steiner is much more Bible oriented, and I agree in some part with what he says-that it’s an esoteric document with everything hidden in plain sight.
+Steiner is much more Bible oriented, and I agree in some part with what he says-that it’s a deeply esoteric document with everything hidden in plain sight.

 I’ve seen the Mevlevi Sufis twice, and resonate well with the Sufi Sema ritual.
 After I moved to L.A., I had a close friend who was into this too, and we explored some of the GD stuff together.